wolgwang1729/LungSegmentation/README.md

 ### 1. Extracting CT Images as JPG

 The first step involved creating a script to extract CT images from the `.mhd` files and save them as `.jpg` files.
-This was done using the `mhdToJPG.ipynb` notebook.
+This was done using the [`PreProcessing/mhdToJPG.ipynb`](PreProcessing/mhdToJPG.ipynb) notebook.

 ### 2. Converting Masks to COCO Format Annotations

 Next, a script was created to convert the masks into COCO format annotations compatible with Detectron2.
-This was achieved using the `MaskToAnnotations.ipynb` notebook.
+This was achieved using the  [`PreProcessing/MaskToAnnotations.ipynb`](PreProcessing/MaskToAnnotations.ipynb) notebook.
 The segmentation in the JSON file uses the RLE (Run-Length Encoding) format, which is a list in column-major form until the next complement pixel is found.

 Example :
 ![RLE Annotation Example][1]